paulocf92/rs-bootcamp-challenges/stage2/challenge4/README.md

 - created_at;
 - updated_at;

-The iser may only perform **5 check-ins** during a period of 7 days in a row.
+The user may only perform **5 check-ins** during a period of 7 days in a row.

 Request example: `POST https://gympoint.com/students/3/checkins`